 This very customizable minor consists of 21 semester credit hours, 12 of which must be taken at the upper-division level, and complements a wide variety of majors in other disciplines, such as international studies, political science, economics, natural resources, foreign languages, literature, anthropology, sociology, and philosophy.
 Majors in business, mathematics, the sciences, and communication can use the minor to apply interpretive and analytical skills to evaluate and assess evidence and sources.

-To declare the minor in History, please obtain a declaration form from the History Office, B356 Clark, or email Allison Pine for details.
+To declare the minor in History, visit the History Office, B356 Clark, or email Allison Pine for details.

 Effective Fall 2019